EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

     <th><img src="2d_compact_g.gif" width="256" height="1024"/></th>
 </table>

-On the left, an `x+t-` simulation, with mass=2
+<i>On the left, an `x+t-` simulation, with mass=2
 On the right, `x+y+t-` simulation, without zero order term, and a y-dimension of size 2.
-Both are subjected to the same initial conditions in `x`, and subject to the same time-dilation profile in `x`, to form a gravity well.
+Both are subjected to the same initial conditions in `x`, and subject to the same time-dilation profile in `x`, to form a gravity well.</i>

 Clearly, the one-up model is a richer model, admitting both lightlike and massive excitations, in a single field equation.
 Here we find at least a superficial justification in calling both types of excitations 'massive' excitations, in the sense that they show qualitatively similar behavior, in terms of their response to a gravity well, and in terms of building up a notion of momentum in terms of a spatial winding frequency of their field, capable of carrying it through the bottom of the potential, and up its opposing side.

-It certainly seems likely that on may formally prove these models isomorphic, at least as far as the massive excitations are concerned.
+It certainly seems likely that one may formally prove these models isomorphic, at least as far as the massive excitations are concerned.
 Infact an attempted outline of such a proof seems straightforward; all it requires is that there exist excitations for which additional gradients along the compact dimension, are proportional to the field values themselves.
+To those who subscribe to 'proof by believing your own eyes', the answer seems evident.

 ### Stability